List of Wild Cards characters: Astronomer

 The Astronomer has lost his followers in attacks on the Egyptian Freemasons by Fortunato and several other Aces, while managing to escape and partially reform the cult.
 His activities culminate on the Wild Card Day 1986, the 40th anniversary of the virus' release.
 While his associates pursue the Turtle and Tachyon, the Astronomer picks several girls up for recharge.
 One of them is the niece of Sewer Jack, Cordelia Chaisson.
-As she "turns her ace" (the ability to shut down somebody's cardiac and respiratory systems) and Demise shifts his loyalty by interrupting the recharge, the Astronomer can block Demise's killing stare, but is left almost powerless and virtually dead by Cordelia.
+As she "turns her ace" (the ability to shut down a person's cardiac and respiratory systems) and Demise shifts his loyalty by interrupting the recharge, the Astronomer can block Demise's killing stare, but is left almost powerless and virtually dead by Cordelia.

 After later recharge and the aerial battle with Fortunato, which leaves both Aces almost powerless, the Astronomer drops into the Hudson River and escapes to the shore for his final encounter with his former associates Roulette and Demise.

 He uses his last bit of power to escape through a wall, where he is killed by Demise and left embedded inside the wall.

 Although his crimes are publicly announced, a large part of the population ignores those announcements and considers the old man in the wall just a random victim of the killing spree of that day.
 The events of the day, including a public killing, death of a superhero Ace, and the battle over the Hudson, strengthen the prejudices against the Wild Cards and lead to the events of July 1988.